Bad Credit Home Loans

 Q: Will a credit judgment affect my score?

 A: Yes, depending on the judgment.
-In addition, there may be a delinquent payment that you don’t know about, so take a look at your credit report.
+In addition, there may be a delinquent payment that you do not know about, so take a look at your credit report.

 A less-than-ideal credit score is not always a deal-breaker in getting you into the home of your dreams.
 Compare quotes and consider how much you can manage on a monthly basis.
 By now, you should have the information and tools you need to buy a home with confidence.